OH1KK/Aokwevision-AK-HD54F25/readme.md

 Default username is admin and password is blank.

 Note: even you change those, there is invisible hardcoded account that gives you access to admin interface.
-Username and password is HANKVISION_2016
+Invisible username and password is HANKVISION_2016

 This camera is very insecure.
 Keep your camera in isolated private network, and do not give it direct access to internet.